TOTAL REFURBISHMENT OF PAGE UNDER WAY

 .........and here's one of those Daimlers.
 Thirty were bought in 1953.

 No. 4 was a 1951 AEC Regal IV - one of seven with East Lancs 44-seat bodies.
 A further five of these had Burlingham fitments.

 The modern era arrived in 1964 with five Daimler Fleetlines carrying Weymann bodywork.

 I first arrived in Bolton quite by accident.
 The last weekend of October 1962 saw me as an invited seat-filler passenger on a local factory weekend visit to the Blackpool Illuminations.
 On the way home on the Sunday morning the factory party had arranged to meet their 'northern branch' colleagues for lunch and a joint bingo session which I was neither invited to or wished to attend.
 The venue turned out to be not far from the central bus station in Bolton so I had almost two hours to savour the local transport scene.
 Later visits were made when the rear-engined era began there and ultra modern looking vehicles joined the fleet

-East Lancashire coachbuilders supplied the bodywork for twenty-one Daimler CVG6 in 1957
+East Lancashire coachbuilders supplied the bodywork for twenty-one Daimler CVG6 like 91 in 1957.

 I never actually got to here - I think these two views were in Bury.
 This was one of a significant number of Lancashire locations that I carelessly failed to visit, but on this occasion was lucky because Rawtenstall had a service to a neighbouring town I did go to.